Food Safety Program

 • Project alignment and eligibility check.

-If eligible, IAF will reach out to the applicant within 10 business days of submission, to co-create a project workplan for the project.
+If eligible, IAF will reach out to the applicant within 10 to 15 business days of submission to co-create a project workplan for the project.
 Applications will be accepted on a rolling basis until funding is fully committed.
 All decisions regarding application status are final.
 All applicants will receive a funding decision email from IAF via the IAF Client Portal.

 Notifications & Obligations